It’s no secret that trade shows are an invaluable tool for networking, branding, lead generation, product placement, and sales.

 - Promotion: Whether that’s with industry magazines and partners, a strong social presence, or building your email base.

-Here is a comprehensive guide to developing a content strategy for B2B Manufacturing - based on research.
+Here is a comprehensive guide to developing a content strategy for B2B Manufacture - based on research.

 4. Build Demand Generation Through Paid Campaigns

-Why not take your trade show investment - where you were paying for foot traffic - and start generating digital traffic instead?
-Paid search (PPC) and paid social campaigns work really well in the manufacturing space when they’re done right.
+Why not take your events budget investment - where you were paying for foot traffic - and start generating digital traffic instead?
+Paid search (PPC) and paid social campaigns work really well when they’re done right.
 Especially when it comes to capturing leads that are ready to buy.

-Just make sure you do your research before working with a PPC or demand generation agency that doesn’t have much experience with manufacturing, specifically.
-Manufacturing buyers want a no-fluff, no-fuss search result for paid ads.
+Just make sure you do your research before working with a PPC or demand generation agency that doesn’t have much experience with your industry, specifically.
+Your audience may want a no-fluff, no-fuss search result for paid ads.
 So you’ll also need to make sure the content you’re paying to showcase is up to par as well.
 Here are some questions you can ask before hiring a PPC agency.

 6. Create Video Testimonials

-In a study we completed of 100 random B2B Manufacturing Websites, only 22% had video testimonials available on their website.
+In a study we completed of 100 random websites, only 22% had video testimonials available on their website.

 Want to see how your website stacks up against the competition?
 Email yourself a copy of the full study here.